pulp-platform/chimera-sdk/README.md

     }
 }
 ```
+If you are not on an IIS system, you need to adjust the paths according to your local installation.

 ## Technical Details

 ### Mixed ISA Compilation
 The current approach compiles all code for both the host and cluster cores into a single library.
 This requires precise handling to ensure compatibility between the different instruction set architectures (ISAs) and application binary interfaces (ABIs).
-This requires careful handling to avoid invalid instructions caused by mismatched ISAs or ABIs between the host and cluster cores.
-Hence, we define four CMake variables,`ISA_HOST`, `ABI_HOST`, `ISA_CLUSTER_SNITCH`, and `ABI_CLUSTER_SNITCH` to specify the appropriate ISA and ABI for each core type.
+This requires careful handling to avoid invalid instructions caused by mismatched ISAs between the host and cluster cores.
+Hence, we define four CMake variables,`ABI`, `ISA_HOST`, and `ISA_CLUSTER_SNITCH`, to specify the appropriate ISA for each core type.
+The ABI has to be identical to ensure correct function calls.
 Furthermore, the tests are split into `src_host` and `src_cluster` directories to clearly separate code executed on the host and cluster cores.

 ### cMake Build Flow